astropy/SPISEA/docs/atmo_models.rst

 and will automatically be used to define the spectrum of each star in the isochrone model.

-PopStar uses the stsynphot/synphot stack to extract the model atmosphere, and the output spectrum is a synphot ``SourceSpectrum`` built from the CDBS grid via ``stsynphot.grid_to_spec``.
+SPISEA uses the stsynphot/synphot stack to extract the model atmosphere, and the output spectrum is a synphot ``SourceSpectrum`` built from the CDBS grid via ``stsynphot.grid_to_spec``.

 Below is a table of atmosphere model grids currently supported by